caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

     *str*, *optional*, *default = ' '*

-    input mask over which add Sofia's
+    User-provided input-mask that will be supplemented by the SoFiA mask, created through SoFiA source-finding.

   **fornax_special**

     *bool*, *optional*, *default = False*

-    Activates masking of Fornax A using Sofia
+    Activate masking of Fornax A using SoFiA.

   **fornax_thresh**

     *list* *of float*, *optional*, *default = 4.0*

-    SoFiA source finding threshold.
-Default is 4.0.
+    SoFiA source-finding threshold, in terms of the number of sigma_rms to go down to (i.e. the minimum signal-to-noise ratio).

   **fornax_use_sofia**

     *bool*, *optional*, *default = False*

-    use sofia for mask of Fornax A instead of Fomalont mask
+    Use SoFiA for the mask of Fornax A, instead of that by Fomalont.